IMP1/mir-obsidian/Mir/characters/Glade.md

 Plainswalker | Male | ????

 ## Overview
 Glade is a travelling musician.
 He plays in inns in exchange for bed and board.
-He learnt the [[???]] #TBC/instrument as a young boy.
+He learnt the [[Music#Deid]] as a young boy.